AI Chatbot for Healthcare — What's Compliant and What's Not

 What HIPAA-compliant chatbot architecture requires

-The major AI chatbot platform providers have varying BAA availability.
+BAA support varies across the big AI chatbot platforms.
 Microsoft Azure, Google Cloud, and AWS all offer HIPAA-eligible services with BAAs.
-OpenAI's API for healthcare use - where PHI would be processed - requires the Healthcare BAA add-on.
-Generic consumer AI tools (ChatGPT, Claude.ai web interface) are explicitly not covered by BAAs and must not be used in workflows that handle PHI.
+OpenAI's API can be used for healthcare, where it would handle PHI.
+But that use needs the Healthcare BAA add-on.
+Generic consumer AI tools are a different story.
+ChatGPT and the Claude.ai web interface are not covered by BAAs.
+So do not use them in any workflow that touches PHI.

 Use cases that are well-suited for AI chatbots in healthcare